Carol Urness Student Writing Award

 Official description of topical prize category: Explorers and travelers to far-off lands through the ages have made significant contributions to the world in which they lived.
 In cooperation with the James Ford Bell Library at the University of Minnesota, which specializes in books, maps, and manuscripts that document the history of exploration, trade, and travel before modern times, the Associates of the James Ford Bell Library may award two prizes of $100 each to the Minnesota State History Day entrants whose outstanding work best links the year's theme to exploration and its impact between 500 CE and 1825 CE, or between the fall of the Roman Empire and the journeys of Lewis and Clark.
 We interpret the "impact" of exploration broadly, to include early printing, navigation, colonization, and cartography within the time frame stated above.
 Should no entrant meet the above-stated criteria, we may choose not to make an award in any given year.

-2014 Theme: Rights and Responsibilities in History.
+2016 Theme: Exploration, Encounter and Exchange in History.

 History Day Prize Winners